 The Pink and White terraces in New Zealand are now regarded as one of the lost wonders of the world.
 But before their disappearance, they were quite a sight to behold.
 These terraces were once located on the shores of Lake Rotomahana and were the largest formation of silica sinters on Earth.

 The terraces were pink on one side and white on the other and this beautiful sight was a popular tourist destination in the 1800s.
 However, after the 1886 volcanic eruption of Mount Tarawera, the terraces were destroyed and ‘lost’.
 Today the terraces are allegedly half intact and are sitting at the bottom of Lake Rotomahana.

 9) The Eighth Wonder of the World- André the Giant

 André the Giant was a professional wrestler and was often called the eighth wonder of the world for his majestic height.
 He stood at around 7 feet and played for the WWF (later WWE).
-When André was 12 years old he stood at an impressive height of 6 ft 3, which was a result of acromegaly, a disorder which causes an excess in growth hormones.
+André stood at an impressive height of 6 ft 3 at the age of 12 itself.
+This was a result of acromegaly, a disorder that causes an excess of growth hormones.